Loudness war: Criticism

 In 2007, Suhas Sreedhar published an article about the loudness war in the engineering magazine IEEE Spectrum.
 Sreedhar said that the greater possible dynamic range of CDs was being set aside in favor of maximizing loudness using digital technology.
-Sreedhar said that the over-compressed modern music was fatiguing, that it did not allow the music to "breathe".
+Sreedhar said that the over-compressed modern music was fatiguing, that it did not allow the music to breathe.

 The production practices associated with the loudness war have been condemned by recording industry professionals including Alan Parsons and Geoff Emerick, along with mastering engineers Doug Sax, Stephen Marcussen, and Bob Katz.
 Musician Bob Dylan has also condemned the practice, saying, "You listen to these modern records, they're atrocious, they have sound all over them.
 There's no definition of nothing, no vocal, no nothing, just like—static."
 Music critics have complained about excessive compression.
 The Rick Rubin–produced albums Californication and Death Magnetic have been criticised for loudness by The Guardian; the latter was also criticised by Audioholics.
 Stylus Magazine said the former suffered from so much digital clipping that "even non-audiophile consumers complained about it".

 Opponents have called for immediate changes in the music industry regarding the level of loudness.
-In August 2006, the vice-president of A&R for One Haven Music, a Sony Music company, in an open letter decrying the loudness war, claimed that mastering engineers are being forced against their will or are preemptively making releases louder to get the attention of industry heads.
+In August 2006, Angelo Montrone, the vice-president of A&R for One Haven Music (a Sony Music company), in an open letter decrying the loudness war, claimed that mastering engineers are being forced against their will or are preemptively making releases louder to get the attention of industry heads.
 Some bands are being petitioned by the public to re-release their music with less distortion.

-The nonprofit organization Turn Me Up! was created by Charles Dye, John Ralston, and Allen Wagner in 2007 with the aim of certifying albums that contain a suitable level of dynamic range and encourage the sale of quieter records by placing a "Turn Me Up!" sticker on certified albums.
+The nonprofit organization Turn Me Up! was created by Charles Dye, John Ralston, and Allen Wagner in 2007 with the aim of certifying albums that contain a suitable level of dynamic range and encourage the sale of quieter records by placing a Turn Me Up! sticker on certified albums.
 As of 2019, the group has not produced an objective method for determining what will be certified.

 A hearing researcher at House Ear Institute is concerned that the loudness of new albums could possibly harm listeners' hearing, particularly that of children.
 The Journal of General Internal Medicine has published a paper suggesting increasing loudness may be a risk factor in hearing loss.

 A two-minute YouTube video addressing this issue by audio engineer Matt Mayfield has been referenced by The Wall Street Journal and the Chicago Tribune.
 Pro Sound Web quoted Mayfield, "When there is no quiet, there can be no loud."

 The book Perfecting Sound Forever: An Aural History of Recorded Music, by Greg Milner, presents the loudness war in radio and music production as a central theme.
 The book Mastering Audio: The Art and the Science, by Bob Katz, includes chapters about the origins of the loudness war and another suggesting methods of combating the war.
 These chapters are based on Katz's presentation at the 107th Audio Engineering Society Convention (1999) and subsequent Audio Engineering Society Journal publication (2000).